dnakhooda/Neutron/README.md

 });
 ```

-## HTML Setup 🧑‍💻

-Add a canvas element to your HTML:
+Be sure to add a canvas element to your HTML:

 ```html
 <canvas id="canvas" width="800" height="600"></canvas>